Mental health issues are treatable

-Most people with a mental illness recover well with appropriate ongoing treatment and support.
-People with mental illness severe enough to cause disability are able to live independently in the community, if given the opportunity and support to do so.
+Most people with a mental health issue recover well with appropriate ongoing treatment and support.
+People with mental health issues severe enough to cause disability are able to live independently in the community, if given the opportunity and support to do so.

 Related: Treatments for mental illness

 Around 65% of people experiencing symptoms of a mental health issue don’t seek help from health services.
 About 40% of women get help, but for men it’s fewer than 30%.

 You can’t just ‘snap out of’ a mental health issue

 Mental health issues respond to treatment and support, not orders and judgement.
 People with depression can’t just ‘cheer up’.
 People with anxiety can’t just ‘calm down’.
 People experiencing delusions can’t just ‘come to their senses’ and people with OCD can’t just ‘give it a rest’.
 A good rule is to ask yourself if you would say it to a person who had a broken leg.
 If you wouldn't then it would probably be hurtful to someone with mental health issues.

 Mental health is physical health

 Many illnesses labelled ‘physical’ can have effects on your mental health and mental health issues can affect your physical health.
 Mental health issues can affect your life expectancy by up to 25 years and make you more susceptible to other physical illnesses.
 Having complex mental health issue has an even greater effect.

 What works to manage one person's depression may not work for someone else with depression.
 With support and advice from health professionals, people often try different combinations of medication, therapy and lifestyle changes to manage their illness, before settling on what works for them.

 For most people being treated for (or managing) an illness, the side-effects of medication are outweighed by their benefits.
 Medications for mental health are not designed to change your personality, but to reduce the symptoms that are get in the way of your quality of life.